-WAC 192-210-005 Definitions-Educational employees. (( $\frac{(1)}{\text{Conteres}}$ ) tract.
+WAC 192-210-005 Definitions Educational employees. (((1) Contract.
 An agreement that is binding on an educational institution to provide work and on an individual to perform services.

-- (2) Faculty.
-A teacher, counselor, librarian, or other position with similar training, experience and level of responsibility. - (3) Full-time employment.
+(2) Faculty.
+A teacher, counselor, librarian, or other position with similar training, experience and level of responsibility.

+(3) Full-time employment.
 Employment designated as full time for or at the educational institution under a collective bargaining agreement, individual hiring contract, or other agreement (including institutional policies), as provided in RCW 50.04.310(2).
-For faculty at public institutions, the hiring contract, agreement or institutional policy must be consistent with the provisions of RCW 28A.405.210 (kindergarten through twelfth grade), RCW 28B.50.851 (community and technical colleges), RCW 28B.35.120 (regional universities), or RCW 28B.20.130 (other colleges and universities). - (4) Under the same terms and conditions of employment.
+For faculty at public institutions, the hiring contract, agreement or institutional policy must be consistent with the provisions of RCW 28A.405.210 (kindergarten through twelfth grade), RCW 28B.50.851 (community and technical colleges), RCW 28B.35.120 (regional universities), or RCW 28B.
+20.130 (other colleges and universities).

+(4) Under the same terms and conditions of employment.
 This includes economic conditions of employment such as wages, duration of contract, hours of work, and general nature of the work.
 It does not include other conditions and details such as the specific work location, duties, or assignment.
 The position need not be identical to the previous position to meet this test.
 A position would be considered to be under the same terms and conditions of employment if it is of similar type or classification, with similar pay, fringe benefits, hours of work, general type of work, and duration of employment.))
 (1) Considerably less.
-The economic conditions of an offer of employment are considerably less if the individual will not earn at least ninety percent of the total wages earned in the prior academic year or term. - (2) Educational institution.
-Includes any public or private preschool, elementary school, secondary school, technical or vocational school, community college, college, and university. - (3) Educational service district means an educational service district established pursuant to chapter 28A.310 RCW. - (4) Highly probable means very likely. - (5) Nonprofessional capacity.
-Includes all other services not performed in a professional capacity, regardless of the legal or educational requirements to perform such services. - (6) Professional capacity.
-Includes services performed in an instructional, research, or principal administrative capacity. - (7) Same capacity.
-In order for services to be performed in the same capacity, both the current work and the future work must both be in a professional capacity or both be in a nonprofessional capacity, even if the job titles or duties are different.
+The economic conditions of an offer of employment are considerably less if the individual will not earn at least ninety percent of the total wages earned in the prior academic year or term.

+(2) Classified capacity.
+Includes all other services not performed in a certificated capacity, regardless of the legal or educational requirements to perform such services.

+(3) Certificated capacity.
+Includes services performed in an instructional, research, or principal administrative capacity.

+(4) Same capacity.
+In order for services to be performed in the same capacity, both the current work and the future work must both be in a certificated capacity or both be in a classified capacity, even if the job titles or duties are different.
 In addition, both the current work and the future work must both be for an educational institution or both be for an educational services district, even if the employers or districts are different.
+For example:

-For example: - (a) An assistant principal for the ABC school district has a contract to be a teacher for the XYZ school district the following academic year.
-These two positions are in the same capacity. - (b) A counselor who performed services in an educational institution for an educational services district is given reasonable assurance to work as a counselor directly for an educational institution the following academic year.
-These two positions are not in the same capacity. - (8) Totality of the circumstances.
+(a) An assistant principal for the ABC school district has a contract to be a teacher for the XYZ school district the following academic year.
+These two positions are in the same capacity.

+(b) A counselor who performed services in an educational institution for an educational services district is given reasonable assurance to work as a counselor directly for an educational institution the following academic year.
+These two positions are not in the same capacity.

+(5) Totality of the circumstances.
 Analyzing the totality of the circumstances requires considering factors such as funding (including appropriations), enrollment, the nature of the course (required or optional, taught regularly or only sporadically), the claimant's seniority, budgeting and assignment practices of the school, the number of offers made in relation to the number of potential teaching assignments, the period of student registration, and any other contingencies.